The Elizabeth C. Schwartz Fund

-California has a long history of protecting our natural resources, and now more than ever, we must stand strong to protect our wild spaces.
-Today, the California Native Plant Society has a unique opportunity to do our part.
+California has a long history of conserving our natural resources, and now more than ever, we must stand strong to protect our wild spaces.

 Elizabeth C. Schwartz – A Conservation Legacy